ercjns/LostTime/README.md

 ## Deployment

 It's easy!
 Open an ssh client and `git pull` and then restart the daemon via `TERM` in the NFS GUI.
-If there are also db schema changes, also run `python -m flask db upgrade` to pick up the new schema.
+If there are new libraries, make sure `requirements.txt` is updated and `pip install -r requirements.txt` before restarting.
+You can upgrade to a new db schema with `python -m flask db upgrade`, though that line is also in the startup script so it's not necessary.

 ### Initial